#FoodbankAdvent with the UK Money Bloggers

 There is nothing wrong with enjoying ourselves.
 We only live once right?

 But we have to remember that this is not the case for everyone.
 Some people are lonely, some people are broke, some are homeless.
 Emergency services still run over Christmas- on the big day, there will be thousands of emergency service workers on shift keeping us well, saving our lives, and keeping us safe- spending time away from their own families to help yours.

 Christmas is a perfect time of year to remember all these people.
 The food bank advent campaign was my way of showing I cared enough.
-It’s not just for Christmas of course, and I’ll be doing what I can throughout the year beyond Christmas Day.

 So be mindful at Christmas, help others in need, and do something kind for someone.

 You never know when that karma will come back to you.

 If you enjoyed this post, why not try this one?

 Every week I'll send you something inspiring, useful and fun related to our favourite m-word.....MONEY!
 I look forward to "meeting" you.
 Love, Dr Nikki x